Dreaming381/Latios-Framework-Documentation/Core/README.md

 So you got some SOs or some Meshes and Materials or something that you want to live on individual entities, but you don’t want to use Shared Components and chop your memory and performance into gravel.
-You also don’t want to use class `IComponentData` because that’s garbage every time you instantiate a new entity and you know how to reference data on other entities using Entity fields.
+You also don’t want to use class `IComponentData` because that’s GC allocations every time you instantiate a new entity and you know how to reference data on other entities using Entity fields.
 Really, you just want GC-free structs that can store shared references.
 You can’t use them in jobs, but that’s not the concern.

 Meet `IManagedStructComponent`.
 It is a struct that can hold references.
-You can get and set them using `LatiosWorldUnmanaged.Get/SetManagedComponent` and friends.
+You can get and set them using `LatiosWorldUnmanaged.Get/SetManagedStructComponent` and friends.
 They work essentially the same as `ICollectionComponent` except without the automatic dependency management because there’s no dependencies to manage.